L-Azymm/Luqman-Aziem/Cryptography - CBS 2373/Assessments/4. Practical Test 30%/Practical_Test_2/README.md

 ```

 After running this command in your terminal, you can find that from the extension of `.exe.` you gonna find another with the extension of `.pyc`

+or even  a new folder like example.exe_extracted/ with some .pyc files inside.
+Well anywhich ones works fine 😉

 Now we're gonna focus on the `.pyc` file from now on